memgraph/docs/docs/tutorials/migrate-relational-database.md

 RETURN c
 ```

-You can check if this property has been added by running this query and clicking
+You can check if this property has been added by running the following query and
-on the node in the **Graph** view.
+clicking on the node in the **Graph** view.

 ```cypher
 MATCH (c:Customer {id: "4"})